JennaLovesData/jennalovesdata/README.md

 ## 👋 *I'm Jenna* <br>

 I’m a passionate, problem-solving, wildly-curious, tea-sipping creative with a love for transforming ordinary numbers into magical insights.
-Over the past decade, I’ve gained a diverse set of skills in the financial industry, with my most recent role as a Credit Analyst.
+Over the past decade, I’ve gained a diverse set of skills in the financial industry, with my most recent roles as a Credit Analyst and an Advertising Project Manager.
 Data is so much fun because I get to leverage my curiosity to follow the numbers, transforming them into captivating visuals that tell us a story.